LukasMurdock/LukasMurdock.github.io/_posts/2020-09-01-business-and-classes.md

 And directly underneath the tips was, emphasis mine:
 > A resume that is clearly formatted, includes relevant information, and fills the page will likely be eligible for a B. To earn an A, your resume must make a strong and unique impact in terms of design and content and make you "stand out" to your audience. **There is no "one way" to do this, so look for ways to uniquely showcase both your personality and your experiences!**

-So, as one would expect, I thought we were free to not follow some of the non-applicable *resume tips* such as “professional audiences expect to see ‘Education’ first,” because that’s often silly when you can show actual work experience and skills with your craft.
+So, as one would expect after reading, I thought we were free to not follow some of the non-applicable *resume tips* such as “professional audiences expect to see ‘Education’ first”– that’s quite silly when you can showcase work experience and skills within your craft.

-I didn’t even give a second thought to the **resume tip** of “Do include your FYIC and client challenge experience,” as my experience in the First-Year Integrated Core (FYIC) and client challenge was simply laughable.
-The only thing those experiences did for me was lower my standards for my attended University.
+I didn’t even give a second thought to the **resume tip** of “Do include your FYIC and client challenge experience,” as my experience in the First-Year Integrated Core (FYIC) and client challenge was…

-As such, I received a B minus on my resume and given the following reasoning.
+As such, I received a B minus on my resume with the following reasoning.

 > Your design decisions won't impact the grade; what would, however, is lack of mentioning of the Miami-related experiences, e.g. FYIC, lack of FSB mentioning, and placement of the Education section.
 Also, I would strongly advise you to get other opinions, e.g. FSB advising.